 Hello!
 I’m Rachael.
 I have been spinning and dyeing fibre and yarn since 2012, and I can’t imagine doing anything else.
 My life is filled with colours and textures, and I create beautiful colour mixes and fibre blends that makers love to look at, touch and transform.

-On the site you can find my hand-dyed fibres.
+On the site you can find my hand-dyed fibres and yarns.
 I dye these in my home/studio using non-toxic acid dyes, which produce the most wonderful, rich colours.
 You can also find blended fibres, which I design and are made for me by a mill up in Yorkshire.
 I also stock beautiful imported silks which I get from India, including golden Muga silk and rich natural red-gold Eri or Peace silk.

-I’m a huge fan of great tools – I think that the making experience is enhanced by beautiful equipment, so I am really pleased to stock 3D-printed Turkish spindles by Turtlemade and also Lykke birch knitting needles and hooks, which are things of beauty both in form and function.
+I’m a huge fan of great tools – I think that the making experience is enhanced by beautiful equipment, so I am really pleased to stock 3D-printed Turkish spindles by Turtlemade and also Lykke birch knitting needles and hooks, which are things of beauty both in form and function

 I’m now based in Bristol, where my home is my studio.
 It’s where I do all my dyeing, spinning, knitting and weaving.
 You can find me online on Facebook, Instagram and Pinterest.
 I’m a regular at Frome Independent market on the first Sunday of every month.
 You can also find me at various wool shows throughout the year.